2021 Hula Bowl: Game

 Team Aina was uniformed in red, and Team Kai in blue.
 The game utilized NFL rules, with some modifications—for example, all kicks and punts were fielded only via fair catch.
 Due to the fair catch requirement, no onside kick could be attempted, but in its place the "kicking" team could attempt essentially a 4th-and-15 from their own 30-yard-line.
 This occurred once in the game, late in the 4th quarter after Team Aina scored on a pick six, but the attempt did not result in a first down.

 Awards

 An offensive and defensive MVP were named for each team.
 For Team Aina, the MVPs were running back Mekhi Sargent (Iowa) and defensive end Carlo Kemp (Michigan).
-For Team Kai, the MVPs were running back CJ Marable (Coastal Carolina) and cornerback Nick McCloud (Notre Dame).
+For Team Kai, the MVPs were running back C. J. Marable (Coastal Carolina) and cornerback Nick McCloud (Notre Dame).
 Offensively, Sargent had 61 yards on six rushes plus an 18-yard reception, while Marable had five carries for 17 yards including a touchdown; defensively, Kemp had four tackles and returned an interception for a touchdown, while McCloud had two interceptions with 34 return yards.